IndusVision/HUL_PONDI_VASELINE/README.md

 ![alt text](logo.png)
 # IndusVision Codebase
-Welcome to the **IndusVision Codebase Repository**!
+Welcome to the **HUL_PONDI_VASELINE Codebase Repository**!
 This repository contains the core source code, modules, and essential components.

 ---

 ## 🌟 Introduction

-This repository serves as the **single source of truth** for the development and maintenance of IndusVision’s codebase, ensuring a centralized, organized, and collaborative development environment.
+This repository serves as the **single source of truth** for the development and maintenance of Vaseline’s codebase, ensuring a centralized, organized, and collaborative development environment.

 ---

 ## 🏗️ Repository Structure

 ```
-📁 indusvision-codebase/                    # Parent Directory
+📁 HUL_PONDI_VASELINE/                         # Parent Directory
-    📁 project-name/                        # Project Directory
+    📁 vaseline_line_1/                        # Project Directory
         📁 src/                                # Source code for core modules
         📁 docs/                               # Documentation and architecture diagrams
-        📁 scripts/                         # Automation and utility scripts
-        📁 tests/                           # Unit and integration tests
-        📄 README.md                        # Project introduction and setup guide
+        📁 spawn_process_line_1/               # spawn process for starting of all codes
+        📁 vaseline_stop_code/                 # stop code for stopping of the cod3

-    📁 project-name/                        # Project Directory
+     📁 vaseline_line_2/                       # Project Directory
         📁 src/                                # Source code for core modules
         📁 docs/                               # Documentation and architecture diagrams
-        📁 scripts/                         # Automation and utility scripts
-        📁 tests/                           # Unit and integration tests
-        📄 README.md                        # Project introduction and setup guide
+        📁 spawn_process_line_2/               # spawn process for starting of all codes
+        📁 vaseline_stop_code/                 # stop code for stopping of the cod3

+     📁 Config_Files/                          # Config files for respective variants
     .
     .
     .